Last update of this page: March 23, 2026

 --bind src1:dest1,src2:dest2

-flag or via the SINGULARITY_BIND
+flag (or -B) or via the SINGULARITY_BIND or SINGULARITY_BINDPATH environment variables.

 E.g.,